by Scott A. Travers

-Hurricane Katrina has focused Americans’ attention once again on the grim consequences of a disaster – manmade or natural – and the need to be prepared for such a catastrophe.
+Hurricane Katrina in 2005; Superstorm Sandy in 2012; Hurricanes Harvey and Irma in 2017; and the Napa Valley fires of 2017 have focused Americans’ attention over and again on the grim consequences of a potential disaster.
+Whether manmade or natural, the need to be prepared for such a catastrophe is of supreme importance.

 Simple survival is the principal priority, of course.
-But beyond that basic fact, anyone who collects rare coins should obviously give careful consideration to how those coins would be safeguarded in an emergency, and how he or she would be protected against serious financial loss in the event they were lost or damaged.
+The U.S. Department of Homeland Security has made survival guidelines available for nuclear events.
+But beyond safeguarding your person, anyone who collects rare coins or has gold or silver bullion as a form of “insurance” should give careful consideration to how those coins or bullion would be safeguarded or accessed in an emergency–and how he or she would be protected against serious financial loss in the event these assets were lost, damaged or destroyed.

 Unfortunately, disasters have become all too real for millions of Americans during the 21st century.
 Two of the worst, in fact, were virtually predicted by the Federal Emergency Management Agency (FEMA), the agency that coordinates disaster relief for the federal government.